architdatar/ml_uncertainty/README.md

 Motivation
 ----
-* Too often in machine learning, we fit complex models, but cannot produce prediction intervals or feature significance.
+* Too often in machine learning, we fit complex models, but cannot quantity their precision via prediction intervals or feature significance.

 * This is especially true of the scikit-learn environment which is extremely easy to use but does not offer these functionalities.

 * However, in many use cases, especially where we have small and fat datasets, these are insights are critical to produce reliable models and insights.

 * Enter ML Uncertainty!
 This provides an easy API to get all these insights from models.

 * It takes scikit-learn fitted models as inputs and uses appropriate statistics to quantify the uncertainties in ML models.